-Ryder buys MXD for $120 million to build out e-commerce last mile delivery for bulky goods | ZDNet
+Ryder buys MXD for $120M to build out e-commerce last mile delivery for bulky goods | ZDNet

-Ryder System, which provides commercial fleet management, transportation services and a supply chain platform, said it has acquired e-commerce fulfillment provider MXD Corp. for $120 million.
+Ryder System, which provides commercial fleet management, transportation services, and a supply chain platform, said it has acquired e-commerce fulfillment provider MXD Corp for $120 million.

 The goal for Ryder is to bolster its omnichannel retail transportation efforts and grab more last mile deliveries for large and bulky goods.